cpldcpu/MisguidedAttention/README.md

 Variant 2: *"What happens when a unstoppable force meets a movable object?"*

 The first variant seems to throw off more llms.

-## Other Prompts

-#### Version numbers?

-*"9.11 or 9.9 which number is larger?"*

-This has been making the rounds in July '24.
-The answer should be quite straightforward, but many frontier-LLMs get it wrong often (gpt-4o, Mistral Large 2, Claude-3.5-Sonnet, but not Phi-3!).
-Interestingly this is not the case when slightly altering the decimals, e.g. 9.12.
-There has been speculation that this is related to version numbering.